abh0798/mntc-practice/README.md

 # mntc-practice
-MY first django project
+MY first django project.
-I this I am Using Django to store database for sign up
+In this I am Using Django to store database for sign up